 · Helping someone communicate

-The effects of being a young carer
+The impact of being a young carer

 You have responsibilities at home that prevent you from spending time with your friends, or inviting them around your house.